-During the year to 31 March 2015, there were four new cases dealt with by the Appointed Person responsible for complaints against decisions made by the Fund.
-In three of these cases the decision taken by the Fund was upheld and one is still outstanding.
+During the year to 31 March 2016, there were three new cases dealt with by the Appointed Person responsible for complaints against decisions made by the Fund.
+In all three cases the decision taken by the Fund was upheld.

 A total of two new cases were dealt with by the Appointed Person responsible for considering Stage 2 appeals against employer decisions.
-In one of these cases the employer's decision was upheld and one is still outstanding.
+In both cases the employer's decision was upheld.